 The best route is the longest match route to the destination IP address.
-The route lookup process matches the destination IP address with the route available in the routing table and chooses the longest match route as forwarding route.
+The route lookup process matches the destination IP address with the available routes in the routing table and selects the longest-matched route as the forwarding route.

-The best route is the longest match or greatest number equivalent far left bits.
+The best route is the longest match or the one with the most significant number of equivalent far-left bits.
 The figure below illustrates the maximum bits match, which is the best route for the packet.

 Routing Table Terms